mugilmalathi/mugilmalathi/README.md

  <h1 align="center">Hi 👋, I'm Mugilarasan</h1>
 <h3 align="center">Aspiring Full-Stack Web Developer</h3>
+Every time I look into websites or any social networking sites on the internet, I was curious about how the webpage is working, and what are all the operations work on the backend.
+This curiosity engaged me to be effective and productive in the process of learning web development.
+Thus my web development journey has started.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mugilmalathi&label=Profile%20views&color=0e75b6&style=flat" alt="mugilmalathi" /> </p>

 - 🌱 I’m currently learning **Full Stack Web Development Course**